ietf-wg-asdf/SDF/sdf.md

 SDF uses JSON as a representation language.
 For a number of
-cases {{-json}} indicates that implementation behavior for certain constructs allowed by the JSON grammar is unpredictable.
+cases, {{-json}} indicates that implementation behavior for certain constructs allowed by the JSON grammar is unpredictable.

 Implementations need to be robust against invalid or unpredictable